MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/consumer/mobile/mobile-reports-in-the-mobile-apps.md

 - Ver todas as ações do relatório.

 #### <a name="all-report-actions"></a>Todas as ações do relatório
-Ao tocar no botão de reticências (...) no rodapé do relatório, serão apresentadas todas as ações que pode realizar num relatório:
+Ao tocar no botão **Mais opções** (...) no rodapé do relatório, serão apresentadas todas as ações que pode realizar num relatório:

 ![Todas as ações do relatório](./media/mobile-reports-in-the-mobile-apps/report-all-actions.png)